Tianjin Medical University

-In December 1993, with the approval of the State Education Council, the Tianjin Medical College and the Tianjin Second Medical College were integrated into the Tianjin Medical University.
-In December 1996, the university was accepted into Project 211, becoming one of the 97 key institutions (9 medical institutions) given development priority by the State.
-It is a Chinese state Double First Class University, included in the Double First Class University Plan identified by the Ministry of Education.
-In 1981, the university was approved by the Academic Degree Committee of State Council to confer the Doctorate Degree, Master's Degree and Bachelor's Degree and in 1988, was permitted to set up seven-year medical program.
+In December 1993, with the approval of the State Education Council, the Tianjin Medical College and the Tianjin Second Medical College were integrated into Tianjin Medical University.
+The university was accredited by the State Council Academic Degree Committee to confer bachelor's degrees, master's degrees, and doctorates in 1981 and was permitted to set up seven-year medical program in 1988.

-It is listed in International Medical Education Directory (IMED).
+The university is listed in International Medical Education Directory (IMED).

 Campus

 The total area occupied by the university is 400,000 square meters.
 The university now has 7,493 staff, in which there are 6,610 professionals.
 1,468 professionals hold senior position.
 It has 8,515 students: 1,940 postgraduates (347 doctor's degree students MD.& PHD., 1,593 master's degree students M.Sc.), 5,127 undergraduates(B.Sc.), 494 junior-college students and over 954 international students.

 Library

 The University Library has collection of 510 thousand volumes and 3 thousand kinds of journals, which was designated as Central Library by the Ministry of Health.
 The computer network including Internet has been opened for medical education, Long-distance Medical Education, E-mail, Document Transit, etc.